 It’s the kind of place you can just wander round and see what you see.
 You will notice that there are a few select buildings dominating the skyline however.
 One of these is the Frauenkirche with its dome being a focal point of the Neumarkt quarter which surrounds the church.

 After visiting the church head towards the river banks.
 A short walk from the Frauenkirche you will find the Brühl’s Terrace and Dresden Fortress.
 The Terrace is free to walk along and you will be able to take in some great views along the River Elbe.

-The Dresden Fortress has been closed throughout 2017 with no opening date announced yet – check here for updates Festung Dresden.
+The Dresden Fortress has been closed since 1st January 2017 with no opening date announced yet – check here for updates Festung Dresden.
 When open the Fortress definitely earns its entrance fee.
-Hidden beneath the Brühl’s Terrace lies the oldest Renaissance structures in the city and as you work your way around what is now a museum you will learn how Dresden came to be and it’s strategic positioning on the River Elbe.
+Hidden beneath the Brühl’s Terrace lies the oldest Renaissance structures in the city and as you work your way around what is now a museum you will learn how Dresden came to be and its strategic positioning on the River Elbe.

 As you walk the length of the Brühl’s Terrace away from the Fortress eventually you will arrive at the Cathedral which is a large Baroque building and also holds the title for the largest Church in Saxony.

 Across the road from the Cathedral don’t miss the Zwinger Palace.
 The Palace is a collection of museums and galleries, it also has a huge open space in it’s centre which is great for relaxing.

 As well as seeing all of these main sights don’t just hurry from one to the next.
 The Altstadt is made up of a lot of backstreets and you never know what you will find.
 When walking back to our hotel from the Neumarkt square we heard music coming from a side street which we decided to follow to check it out.
 We found a string ensemble who were drawing quite a crowd – they were really good!
 They were playing under one of the arches and the sound was fantastic.